cosmos/cosmos/PLAN.md

   value.
 Instead, atoms are a tool, like Bitcoin miners are a tool.

 * Bonding atoms and staking them put the atoms at risk of slashing.
-Validators must run the sanctioned consensus protocol without deviation, or risk losing some or all of their atoms.
+Validators must run the sanctioned consensus protocol without modification, or risk losing some or all of their atoms.
 Running the Cosmos sanctioned consensus protocol requires expert ability to run secure servers that must take extraordinary measures to prevent hacking.
 Delegators must choose who to validate to